• Skip to primary navigation

 what to keep in your bill paying station checklist

-Create an important documents filing system.
-Make a system that will hold all their important documents.
-Here is a list of important documents to help you.
-Storing these documents in a fireproof safe at home or in a safe-deposit box at the bank works great.
-Note: if you use a safe deposit box, make sure you (as the child) have your signature on file at the bank allowing access to your parent's account.
-If you are not a signer on the safe deposit account, and your parent passes, you will not have access to any papers in the safe deposit box.
-Read more about what happens, here.
+Make a system that will hold all their essential documents.
+Here is a list of necessary documents to help you.
+Storing these documents in a fireproof safe (Affiliate Link) at home or in a safe (Affiliate Link)-deposit box at the bank works excellent.
+Note: if you use a safe (Affiliate Link) deposit box, make sure you (as the child) have your signature on file at the bank allowing access to your parent's account.
+If you are not a signer on the safe (Affiliate Link) deposit account and your parent passes, you will not have access to any papers in the safe (Affiliate Link) deposit box.
+Read more about what happens here.
 Click on the image below to visit this image's post.

 IMPORTANT Documents To Keep In A Safe Place infographic

-Setting up an effective paper management system for your parents can be frustrating but wouldn't you want to be safe than sorry.
-Here are tips to work with your parent.
+Setting up an effective paper management system for your parents can be frustrating but wouldn't you want to be safe (Affiliate Link) than sorry?
+Here are additional tips for helping your parents with their paper management system.

 1. Speak calmly with your parent about setting up a new system.
 No judgment about how they have managed their bills.
 Reach out and say you are willing to help.

 2. Do the steps above over time.
-Making it a smooth process works best for them.
-Keep in mind this may not be their most favorite area to work in.
+Six months to a year works well without getting frustrated and tired.
+Making the paper management system a smooth process works best for them and you.
+Keep in mind this may not be their favorite area to work in.
 So go at their pace.

 3. There may be documents in various parts of the home.
 Make a temporary file so as you gather the paperwork, you will have a place to store them until you find them all.